yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    LICENSE_FLAGS_WHITELIST = "commercial_gst-plugins-ugly commercial_gst-plugins-bad commercial_qmmp"

-Of course, you could also create a matching whitelist for those components using the more general "commercial" in the whitelist, but that would also enable all the other packages with :term:`LICENSE_FLAGS` containing "commercial", which you may or may not want::
+Of course, you could also create a matching list for those components using the more general "commercial" in the :term:`LICENSE_FLAGS_WHITELIST` variable, but that would also enable all the other packages with :term:`LICENSE_FLAGS` containing "commercial", which you may or may not want::

    LICENSE_FLAGS_WHITELIST = "commercial"